PrestaShop/docs/themes/getting-started/theme-organization.rst

 [NOTE]
 All these files need to exist, even if they're empty.
 It could be that you've built some sort of groundbreaking theme and it doesn't exactly work like the Starter Theme does.
 For instance, you don't have need a product page, then you don't want the product.tpl file.
 In that case, you just have to create an empty product.tpl file.
-Be nice to the next developper and add a comment indicating where the code related to products can be found ;)
+Be nice to the next developer and add a comment indicating where the code related to products can be found ;)

 jQuery is already loaded with the core.js file, but no other libraries, since the idea is that the Starter Theme should not opinionated.